25 November 2020

 Studies show that the right types of massage during pregnancy can reduce anxiety, relieve muscle aches and improve newborn health.
 Not to be confused with perineal massage – the practice of manually stretching the birth canal to ease labour pains which must be conducted by a specialist – mothers-to-be can safely enjoy a range of prenatal massage treatments and spa offerings that are not only safe but beneficial to both mother and child.

-Trained therapists are best informed and consulted about the state of pregnancy before any massage treatment takes places.
+Trained therapists are best informed and consulted about the state of pregnancy before any massage treatment takes place.
 This not only ensures both parties are safe and comfortable, but also it helps to reduce anxiety and not lead to any unwanted surprises.

 Massages that are specifically designed to relax muscle tension and improve blood circulation are good go-to options for mothers-to-be.
 More intense massage treatments, such as Thai or deep-tissue, should be avoided as the stretches and pressures on the body can be disruptive.
 In addition, lying face-down for a massage is best avoided when pregnant, especially after the first trimester.
 Side-lying positions are the safest as even specialised cushion sets can still be problematic.